Joe1350/phase-2-project-cook-book/my-cook-book/notes.md

       // but we don't know which recipie to pass until it gets there.
       // maybe useContext will solve this problem
   // Add recipie redirect works, but it won't load(at least partially a state issue)
+  // why does remove button submit? (is it because of state rerendering?)